PIM2505 - Beginning and end of a rental business: commencement

 Capital allowances

 Capital expenditure does not qualify for relief but there are also further special rules for capital allowances.
 Broadly they work in a similar way to those just outlined for revenue expenditure.
-For example, expenditure incurred on constructing a building before the rental business begins may qualify for Structures and Buildings Allowance once the building is in use for a qualifying purpose.
+For example, expenditure incurred on constructing a building before the property business begins may qualify for Structures and Buildings Allowance once the building is in use for a qualifying purpose.
 For detailed guidance see the Capital Allowances manual.

 Further guidance